AlnostDead/MopeyBot/Rules.md

 ### By inviting and/or using Mopey's bot, you accepting to follow this rule:

-###### You won't spam all commands in a row to slow down the bot.
+###### You won't spam all/one command(s) in a row to slow down the bot.
 The punishment will be permanent blocking from using the bot.

-### The rules below are written for m%report command:
+### The rules below are written for m!report command:

 ###### 1. You will not write something that does not apply to the m%report command.
 The punishment may be a temporary ban on the user using the bot.
 The duration of the punishment will be indicated in the reason for blocking and may increase depending on the frequency of the violation